EthicalSource/hippocratic-license/content/_index.md

 +++
-title = "An Ethical Open Source License"
+title = "An Ethical License for Open Source"
 +++

 ## An Ethical License for Open Source Projects